quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 8: Create a todo**

 **MSS**
-1. User requests to create a todo and provides a name.
+1. User requests to create a todo and provides todo details.
-2. TC creates the todo.
+2. TC creates the todo and add it to the todo list.
 3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 1a.
-The given name is empty.
+The given name is invalid.
     * 1a1.
 TC displays an error message.

       Use case resumes from step 1.